System Architecture

 Neurotrophic Operating System — from signal to resolution

 A deterministic, identity-free substrate that processes signals through a governed collapse pipeline.
 Every input either resolves to a unique fixed point or is vetoed.
 Nothing persists uncommitted.
 Nothing executes ungoverned.
+The design targets predictable behaviour under adversarial or high-variance conditions — replayable decisions, not best-effort filtering.

 The system operates as a Neurotrophic OS — a substrate that maintains its own vitality, adapts its own structure, repairs its own faults, learns from its own history, and governs its own learning.
 External systems connect through certified adaptors.